xmake-io/xmake-docs/guide/build_policies.md

 └─ test
 ```

+### build.rpath

+Configures to enable or disable the target rpath setting during build.

+By default, if `target(foo)` depends on the dynamic library bar, the generated foo executable file will automatically add bar's rpath, which ensures that users can directly execute the foo program and find bar correctly.

+If you want to disable this behavior, you can explicitly configure it.

+### install.rpath

+Although the rpath will be set for the built program, the rpath when it is built may not be completely applicable after `xmake install` is installed, so xmake will automatically modify and adjust the rpath so that the installed program can also find its dependent libraries.

+However, the premise is that the user must first configure an independent installation rpath through `add_rpathdirs("/xxx", {installonly = true})`.

+And we can also use this policy to disable the default installation phase rpath setting behavior.

 ### run.autobuild

 This policy is used to adjust the behaviour of `xmake run`.
 By default, running `xmake run` does not build the target program automatically, but prompts the user to build it manually if it has not been compiled yet.